gguillau/Data-Science-Portfolio/README.md

 ## Practicum by Yandex Projects:
 * **Machine Learning (Python)**
-    * [Insurance Benefit Predictive Model](https://github.com/giova22i/Data-Science-Portfolio/tree/main/Linear-Algebra-Project): Linear regression for insurance benefit prediction
+    * [Insurance Benefits Predictive Model](https://github.com/giova22i/Data-Science-Portfolio/tree/main/Linear-Algebra-Project): Linear regression for insurance benefits prediction
     * [Gold Recovery Regression Model](https://github.com/giova22i/Gold-Recovery-ML): Prepare a prototype of a machine learning model for Zyfra  to predict the amount of gold recovered from the gold ore for the purpose of optimizing production and eliminating unprofitable parameters.
 The company develops efficiency solutions for the heavy industry.
     * [Telecom Plan Classification Model](https://github.com/giova22i/introML): Identify the right plan for each subscriber based on their behavior, using the historical data available from Telecom Company Plans.
 Build machine learning model with highest accuracy.
     * [Bank Customer Churn Prediction Model](https://github.com/giova22i/supervisedlearning): Creating a classification model to predict customer churn for a bank from an imbalanced dataset.